Entry-level job

 An entry-level job is a job that is normally designed or designated for recent graduates of a given discipline and typically does not require prior experience in the field or profession.
 These roles may require some on-site training.
 Many entry-level jobs are part-time and do not include employee benefits.
 Recent graduates from high school or college usually take entry-level positions.

+At College

 Entry-level jobs targeted at college graduates often offer a higher salary than those targeted at high school graduates.
 These positions are more likely to require specific skills, knowledge, or experience.
 Most entry-level jobs offered to college graduates are full-time permanent positions and some offer more extensive graduate training programs.
 While entry-level jobs traditionally required no experience, the Great Recession produced a surplus of college graduates on the job market and eliminated many entry-level positions.

+United States

+In the United States, post-COVID entry-level jobs increasingly require experience to qualify, though applicants struggle to get the requisite experience.